retainful/site/content/docs/woocommerce/migrating-from-plugin-to-cloud.md

 5. Copy these keys and paste them in your Connection tab.

+6. Press the "Connect" button

+> IMPORTANT NOTE: If you are an existing user and only used the App ID before, please click "Reconnect" button after entering the Secret Key.

 #### Step 3: Create your first email template

 Your store is now connected.
 To start recovering abandoned carts, create at least one Email template in your Retainful Dashboard and set it active.